lukexor/tetanes/README.md

 # Summary

 An NES emulator written in Rust.
-Inspiried by https://github.com/BrianWill/nes

 # Screenshots